Dylan-Ranger/sanitise/README.md

 I wrote unit tests for each application layer on the back end using Mockito and JUnit.
 I covered repositories, services, and controllers.
 I also tested all edge cases of the sanitisation algorithm to ensure robust functionality.
 Although I intended to write component-based tests for the React UI, I ran out of time and instead manually tested the frontend.

-All backend tests can be run via by running theg `./mvnw test` command in the main backend directory.
+All backend tests can be run via by running the `./mvnw test` command in the main backend directory.

 ## Documentation
 The initial setup has been done for openapi docs in the project.
-You can access the docs here [This link](http://localhost:8080/docs.html)
+You can access the docs via [this link](http://localhost:8080/docs.html)

 ## Setup Instructions